50 Best Austrian Ski Resorts Near Innsbruck (Tyrol Region)

 Black run 3 is the most famous run in the resort since Benni Rach, a successful World Cup Skier practiced on it throughout his career.

 The resort is located on the Paznauntal Valley.
 It is family-friendly and has a range of pistes that are perfect for intermediate, beginner and expert skiers.
 It also features a Children’s area and a fun park.
-Admittedly, the slope selection is this resort is limited in comparison to larger resorts.
+Admittedly, the slope selection is limited in comparison to larger locations.
 However, this does not rob it of its diversity.